scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 "Moving beyond basic formatting, let's examine a more advanced approach: output templates.
 We could include templates directly within our prompts, which provide a clear example of the structure we want the AI to follow, with placeholders for the information it needs to fill in.

 Here's a practical example.
 Suppose we need to extract key details from customer support tickets consistently.
-We could structure the prompt like this: "From the following customer ticket, extract the information in this format:" we’d then include our template showing fields like Ticket ID, Customer Name, Product, Issue Category, and Summary of Issue.
+We could structure the prompt like this: "From the following customer ticket, extract the information in this format:" we'd then include our template showing fields like Ticket ID, Customer Name, Product, Issue Category, and Summary of Issue.
 In this template, we could even use markdown in the template for enhanced readability of the output.
 Markdown is a simple way to format text using plain characters like asterisks or hashtags.
 It helps specify text format as bold, italics, headings, and more.

 When we provide the customer ticket text, the AI will fill in each field according to our template.
 This ensures every ticket is processed identically, making it simple to compile data, track trends, or integrate the information into our support systems."